 So let’s take a pause, and think about what else all this peripheral information about Snape implies.

 Here is man who is stated as having been a member of a little self-contained group when he was at school.

 But the two most dominant figures of rival circles, Bellatrix and Malfoy (who Sirius didn’t even mention) were both probably gone from the school by the time Snape was 13, and we know of no point at which he caught up with them again until after he was 18, when he was out of school himself, 5 years later.
 That doesn’t really sound like the closest of friendships to me.
 There is also room for a hell of a lot to have taken place behind the scenes in the meantime.
 And, just for example, the single incident during the Marauders’ era that readers are most interested in also took place during that meantime.
-We still haven’t heard the end of the werewolf caper.
+We still hadn’t heard the end of the werewolf caper.
 Or its aftermath.
-And by now it seems obvious that we probably never will.

 Sirius was in Azkaban from the day after Voldemort’s fall, and in no position to know what went on in the outer world for more than a decade afterwards.
 But if Sirius never heard any accusations against Severus Snape — and he claims he didn’t — that implies that none of his fellow prisoners mentioned Snape.
 Or Malfoy, either, probably, for all that they had spoken bitterly and often enough of “Wormtail” for Sirius to have come to the conclusion that Peter had been spying inside the Order for close to a year before he finally betrayed the Potters.

 As to Snape’s continuing exile at Hogwarts; we knew from Draco’s comments as early as CoS that Snape seems to have been in good favor with Lucius at least up to that point in the series.
 And he appears to have continued to be so favored, from comments made over the course of OotP, right up to the point that Lucius Malfoy was taken off the game board.